You want smart political talk without the meltdowns?

 I mean, you look at the fact that they just put a bounty on every American's head.

-So think about you know, my husband's deployed overseas.
+So think about, you know, my husband's deployed overseas.

 Every military man and woman is now in more jeopardy.

-You've got all these foreign service officers that we have working in in American embassies on the ground, they are now in jeopardy because every enemy we have from North Korea, Iran, China to Russia, just saw how much money they can get for taking American hostages.
+They are now in jeopardy because every enemy we have from North Korea, Iran, China to Russia, just saw how much money they can get for taking American hostages.

 And I'll be the first one.

-I worked with the Namazis, some of the ones that are coming home, and we we want our Americans to come home.
+I worked with the Namazis, some of the ones that are coming home, and we want our Americans to come home.

 But when you do it this way, you have to remember you're dealing with a regime that says death to America every day.